calpaterson/csvbase/csvbase/web/faq/entries/duckdb.md

 <!--
-title = "How do I use csvbase with DuckDB?" description = "Using the plain old HTTPS, or the csvbase-client, to get data into and out of DuckDB" draft = true created = 2024-05-23 updated = 2024-05-23
+title = "How do I use csvbase with DuckDB?" description = "Using plain old HTTPS, or the csvbase-client, to read and write csvbase tables from duckdb" draft = true created = 2024-05-23 updated = 2024-05-23